amirparsaro/milou-web/README.md

 # Milou Email

-Milou Email is a full-featured web-based email platform that allows users to securely register, log in, send, receive, and manage emails through an interface.
+Milou Email is a web-based email platform that allows users to securely register, log in, send, receive, and manage emails through an interface.

 ## Features